enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/concepts/email-editor.md

 ---
 # Email Editor

-The buildt in editor makes the creative process of designing responsive emails for desktop, mobile and tablets a breeze.
+The built in editor makes the creative process of designing responsive emails for desktop, mobile and tablets a breeze.

 ![email-editor--edit](/media/email-editor--edit.png)